handmadecode/quill/README.md

     spotbugsTest.quillHtmlReport.enabled = false

-## FindBugs Additions Plugin

-The FindBugs Additions plugin applies the standard Gradle plugin `findbugs` to the project and configures the corresponding project extension and tasks with some defaults and additions.

-### Usage

-    apply plugin: 'org.myire.quill.findbugs'

-### Default values

-The plugin configures the `findbugs` extension in the project to let the build continue even if violations are found, and to use FindBugs version 3.0.1 as the default version.
-This is equivalent to configuring the extension explicitly in the build script as follows:

-    findbugs {
-      ignoreFailures = true
-      toolVersion = '3.0.1'
-    }

-Note that using FindBugs versions >= 3.0 requires that the Gradle build is run with Java 7 or later.

-All tasks of type `FindBugs` (normally `findbugsMain` and `findbugsTest`) are configured to produce XML reports with messages, which is equivalent to the build script configuration

-    tasks.withType(FindBugs) {
-      reports.xml.withMessages = true
-    }

-### Extension additions

-A method with the name `disableTestChecks` is added to the `findbugs` extension.
-If this method is called in the build script it will remove the `test` source set from the extension's source sets, thus disabling the `findbugsTest` task:

-    findbugs.disableTestChecks()

-### Task additions

-The plugin adds an [XSL transformation report](#xsl-transformation-reports) to the `FindBugs` tasks.
-These reports have the name `quillHtmlReport` and are `enabled` by default.
-They can be configured per task, e.g. to use another XSL file than the one distributed in the Quill jar:

-    findbugsMain {
-      quillHtmlReport.xslFile = 'resources/findbugs.xsl'
-      quillHtmlReport.destination = "$buildDir/reports/fbugs.html"
-    }

-    findbugsTest.quillHtmlReport.enabled = false

 ## Checkstyle Additions Plugin

 The Checkstyle Additions plugin applies the standard Gradle plugin `checkstyle` to the project and